Queer Eye's Antoni Porowski Has A Very Controversial Go-To Snack

 Foodie From The Beginning

-Porowski teaches Queer Eye contestants simple recipes that utilize basic skills so they can grow their confidence in the kitchen.
-When he's cooking for himself, however, the celeb chef has long favored more sophisticated snacks, a tendency encouraged by his foodie parents.
-"My favorite snack as a little kid was a nice, tart green delicious apple cut into thin slices with a slice of either a Havarti, if I wanted something creamy, or a sharp, sharp cheddar...
+Porowski teaches Queer Eye contestants simple recipes that utilise basic skills so they can grow their confidence in the kitchen.
+When he's cooking for himself, however, the celeb chef has long favoured more sophisticated snacks, a tendency encouraged by his foodie parents.
+"My favourite snack as a little kid was a nice, tart green delicious apple cut into thin slices with a slice of either a Havarti, if I wanted something creamy, or a sharp, sharp cheddar...
 I was a fancy boy, I'm not going to lie to you."

 Funny Food Memories